In Vitro Fertilization (IVF)

 The exact risks to children conceived after IVF are difficult to study and quantify.
 While some studies illustrate a higher risk to children born after IVF cycles, it is possible that these risks are due to the underlying state of infertility and are not exclusively due to the IVF treatment itself.

-The most common risk to babies born after IVF is related to multiple gestation, which can cause babies to be born prematurely; this is the most common complication of pregnancies achieved by IVF.
-Other complications include a possible small increase in the risk of birth defects and pregnancy complications as described below.
+The most common risk to babies born after IVF is related to multiple gestation, which can cause premature birth.
+Other complications include a small increase in the risk of birth defects and pregnancy complications as described below.

 Multiple gestation resulting in preterm birth